HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

   )
 }}

-[Native lazy-loading](https://web.dev/browser-level-image-lazy-loading/) has been available since 2019, which allows browsers to do the complex calculations in the most efficient way possible, and only requires that site owners tag images with either `lazy` or `eager`.
+<a hreflang="en" href="https://web.dev/browser-level-image-lazy-loading/">Native lazy-loading</a> has been available since 2019, which allows browsers to do the complex calculations in the most efficient way possible, and only requires that site owners tag images with either `lazy` or `eager`.
 This simple tagging can be a great boon for page and site performance, and can also save a lot of time and effort associated with maintaining your own lazy-loading code.
-As long as you don’t [inadvertently lazy-load your LCP image](https://web.dev/lcp-lazy-loading/) at the top of the page, it is an easy win, but we found that only 25% of sites are currently using the `loading=lazy` attribute for their images.
+As long as you don’t <a hreflang="en" href="https://web.dev/lcp-lazy-loading/">inadvertently lazy-load your LCP image</a> at the top of the page, it is an easy win, but we found that only 25% of sites are currently using the `loading=lazy` attribute for their images.

 ### Layout stability